How to Secure a Safe and Drinkable Water for Survival

 • Cut a small piece of Sapwood.

 • Insert it into the tubing.
-Make sure that it is tight and secured that no flowing water could pass easily.
+Ensure it is tight and secured so no flowing water can pass easily.

 • Tighten the wood into the tubing by wrapping it with a plastic or rubber band.

-• Slowly pour the contaminated water on the other tube of the end without the sapwood.
+• Slowly pour the contaminated water on the other end of the tube without the sapwood.

-It has been scientifically proven that this type of filtering method removes 99.99% of bacteria found in water.
-However, it can not effectively trap viruses because it is much smaller in size compared to bacteria.
+This filtering method has been scientifically proven to remove 99.99% of bacteria in water.
+However, it can not effectively trap viruses because it is much smaller than bacteria.

 2. Sand and Rock Layer Cake

-This method is closely similar to the function of the wood and tubing method.
-The materials needed to achieve this method are containers, sands, rocks, cloth, pebbles, and even charcoal.
-If no container is available, you can use anything that can hold the water in place.
+This method is similar to the wood and tubing method.
+The materials needed to achieve this method are containers, sand, rocks, cloth, pebbles, and charcoal.
+If no container is available, you can use anything to hold the water in place.
 The trick here is to layer these materials as if forming a cake.
-So, you start with the finer ones up to the broader ones.
+So, you start with the finer ones and work up to the broader ones.

 How to do it: